UPPMAX/UPPMAX-documentation/docs/getting_started/linux_basics.md

 !!! warning

-    The following steps will only be available for the Introduction course members
+    - Some of following steps will only be available for the Introduction course members.
+    - These involve the `/proj/introtouppmax`` directory

 ```console
 $ cd /proj/introtouppmax